If you’re currently trying to lose weight, you might be asking yourself:

 Here are some sample yes/no rules to get you started outside of the mental model diets.
 Note the difference in challenge/healthiness – pick the ones at YOUR level:

-- I can’t more than 5 sodas per week (instead of my normal 10).
+- I can’t drink more than 5 sodas per week (instead of my normal 10).
 It’s up to me when I drink them.

 - I don’t eat fast food Monday through Friday.